Hurricane Irma Review

-We didn't partake in a lot of the emergency preparations that everyone in the media urged people to do before the storm.
-Another thing we didn't do is buy bottled water or plywood to board our windows.
-Neither did we go get sandbags to prevent water from flooding our house.
+We didn’t partake in many emergency preparations the media urged people to do before the storm.
+Another thing we didn’t do was buy bottled water or plywood to board our windows.
+Neither did we get sandbags to prevent water from flooding our house.

-That's because I know from past experience that those items were unnecessary where we live.
+I know from experience that those items were unnecessary where we live.
 I knew the water would still work.
-In my entire life, I've never had a storm cause damage to our windows.
-We don't live in an area prone to flooding.
+In my entire life, I’ve never had a storm cause damage to our windows.
+We don’t live in an area prone to flooding.

 So why would I buy supplies that others will desperately need?

 Yet panicked shoppers did just that.
-There were neighborhoods, even in Orlando, that were flooded knee-deep.
-After the storm, rivers and lakes rise, flooding those who live on the edge.
+There were neighborhoods, even in Orlando, that was flooded knee-deep.
+After the storm, rivers, and lakes rise, flooding those who live on the edge.
 Some roads are impassible due to flooding.

-Folks in Brevard and Marion counties were unable to use their plumbing at all.
-There are areas filled with sewage and waste water.
+Folks in Brevard and Marion counties could not use their plumbing at all.
+There are areas filled with sewage and wastewater.

-These are the folks who need bottled water, plywood and sandbags.
-It bugs me to see people buying up stuff they don't need, depriving those who do.
-I picked up our daughter after school today and she got a bottle of water from a friend of hers.
-They bought so much bottled water and now don't know what to do with it.
+These are the folks who need bottled water, plywood, and sandbags.
+It bugs me to see people buying up stuff they don’t need, depriving those who do.
+I picked up our daughter after school today, and she got a water bottle from a friend.
+They bought so much bottled water and now don’t know what to do with it.

 Hurricane Irma Review

 One of the things that amazed me in this storm was watching people evacuate.
 Some folks, particularly in coastal areas, definitely needed to get out.
 The Interstate highways were jammed with cars fleeing Florida.
-Predatory hotels, both in Florida and Georgia, hiked up their rates to make the most of these folks in their time of need.
+Both in Florida and Georgia, Predatory hotels hiked up their rates to make the most of these folks in their time of need.

 After the storm, everyone had to make their way back home.
-I know folks who want up to Georgia to escape the storm, only to find our that Irma went right over them.
+I know folks who want up to Georgia to escape the storm, only to discover that Irma had gone over them.
 It took a week for some people to come home.